cqjtumathai/HUIR/README.md

 ## Training

-The recommended hyperparameters for ciao, douban, and flickr are provided in:
+If you want to run the RGCML, you need to create the `History/`+'dataset_name (e.g,ciao)' and the `Models/`+ 'dataset_name (e.g,ciao)' directories.The recommended hyperparameters for ciao, douban, and flickr are provided in:

 ### ciao